open-austin/sporkability/README.md

 - Don't put copyright 2015 John, Jane, Bob, etc. on every page (or even anywhere in the app).
     - As somebody forking the repo, I don't want to put your name on every page.
 Will you be offended that I'm removing yourname?
-- Contributing - you’re inputs will go to the public domain!
+- Contributing - your inputs will go to the public domain!

 ### Admit your mistakes

 - Are you unhappy with the architecture or the code of your app?
 Say so in the README or an issue (and explain why).
 People trying to fork your app may encounter some of these same problems and have solutions.
 Or they may just give up.

+### Talk about your data

+- [ ] What is the minimum amount of data do I need to get this project running?
+- [ ] List where all the data the app uses, where it comes from, and how it is used.
+- [ ] What is the minimum amount of data do I need to get this project running?
-- Keep your city specific configuration in one file
+- [ ] Keep your city specific configuration in one file
     - For example, if your app has a map with some initial coordinates, store those initial coordinates in a config file instead of making them difficult to find.

-- [ ] Its important to answer this question: What is the minimum amount of data do I need to get this project running?
-- [ ] List where all the data the app uses, where it comes from, and from how it is used.
-Its important to answer this question: What is the minimum amount of data do I need to get this project running?
+- [ ] Move other hard-coded values to a settings file.
+- [ ] Sample data, please.
+- [ ] Tests and test data, if you used them.

 ### README.md